uclanlp/awesome-fairness-papers/README.md

 # awesome-fairness-papers
-Papers about fairness in NLP/CV/ML
+Papers about fairness in NLP

 ## Background
 Fairness, accountability, transparency, and ethics are becoming more and more important in machine learning communities.
 We hope to provide a list of great papers that can serve as a reference for researchers interested in such topics.
 This repo mainly focuses on NLP, but we also point to some other resources at the end.